classgraph/classgraph/README.md

 8. [detect changes](#8-detecting-changes-to-classpath-contents-after-the-scan) to the files within the classpath since the first time the classpath was scanned, or alternatively, calculate the MD5 hash of classfiles while scanning, in case using timestamps is insufficiently rigorous for change detection;
 9. return a list of the [names of all classes and interfaces on the classpath](#9-get-a-list-of-all-whitelisted-and-non-blacklisted-classes-and-interfaces-on-the-classpath) (after whitelist and blacklist filtering).
 10. return a list of [all directories and files on the classpath](#10-get-all-unique-directories-and-files-on-the-classpath) (i.e. all classpath elements) as a list of File objects, with the list deduplicated and filtered to include only classpath directories and files that actually exist, saving you the trouble of parsing and filtering the classpath; and

+Because FastClasspathScanner parses the classfile binary format directly, it is particularly lightweight.
+In particular, FastClasspathScanner does not depend on a classfile/bytecode parsing and manipulation library such as Javassist or ObjectWeb ASM.

 ### Usage